hhj1897/roi_tanh_warping/README.md

 # ibug.roi_tanh_warping
-Differentiable implementation of some ROI-tanh warping methods.
+Differentiable implementation of various RoI-tanh warping methods.

-__Note__: If you use this repository in your research, we kindly rquest you to cite the following paper:
+__Note__: If you use this repository in your research, we kindly rquest you to cite the [following paper](https://arxiv.org/pdf/2102.02717):

 ```bibtex
 @misc{lin2021roi,